-WHY SHOULD YOU GIVE A PORTION OF YOUR FINANCIAL RESOURCES TO GOD?
+WHY GIVE A PORTION OF YOUR FINANCIAL RESOURCES TO GOD?

 At Engage Church Duluth we have five values the we hold in front of us, to help lead us to the people we want to become.
 They are: